-Either you right 62 in numerals, and 11-inches in words or you could write 62 in words and 11-inches in numerals.
+Either you right 62 in numerals and 11-inches in words or you could write 62 in words and 11-inches in numerals.

-Thirty thousand nine hundred sixty five people gathered at the conference.
+Thirty thousand nine hundred sixty-five people gathered at the conference.
 It would be better to put this sentence in an entirely different way for easier comprehension.

 The conference was attended by 30,965 people.

-In the second example, the concept of passive voice has been introduced, which has made the comprehension easier.
-According to some style guides an exception is made i.e. when you are using a year at the starting of a sentence then a numeral can be used.
+In the second example, the concept of the passive voice has been introduced, which has made the comprehension easier.
+According to some style guides, an exception is made i.e. when you are using a year at the starting of a sentence then a numeral can be used.
 But most of the style guides urge to use words in place of numerals.

 This is not all about writing numbers in sentences.
-There are wide variety of rules and exceptions to it.
+There are a wide variety of rules and exceptions to it.
 A study guide would be preferable to cover all the grounds of writing numbers in sentences.

 Read more: Do’s and Don’ts of Writing Samples